JoeMur123/rinocloud-blog/_posts/2016-01-18-why-i-started-rinocloud.md

 I checked to see if there was system out there that would organise my data for me, and  plug into all the different programs I use.
 I couldn't find anything.
 If I had these problems I figured researchers the world over were experiencing the same.
-I dropped out of my PhD and am now doing a start up building a SaaS solution for every day scientific data management.
+After a lot of research on the market,  I dropped out of my PhD and am now doing a start up building a SaaS solution for every day scientific data management.

-Our team have built and rolled out an MVP that deals with many of the issues we lived with as researchers.
-It looks like we’ve hit a chord.
+Our team – all scientists and programmers - have built and rolled out an MVP that deals with many of the issues we lived with as researchers.

+### It looks like we’ve hit a chord.

 Friends and colleagues in some of the top research universities in the world have encouraged us to build and keep building the product.
 Many are using and testing in closed beta.
 More have signed up to be rolled out as testers.
 We have a rigorous feedback loop and the discipline now for us it to make sure we keep to a well